-Long experience had taught Karyamin that he could make the climb to the top all right if he kept the centre of gravity for his body and the load either on the right, or on the left foot, and if he shifted it very carefully from one foot to the other.
+Long experience had taught Karyamin that he could make the climb to the top all right if he kept the center of gravity for his body and the load either on the right, or on the left foot, and if he shifted it very carefully from one foot to the other.
 He had also learned that to maintain his balance he had to concentrate on each breath and every movement of his arms.

 Even so, Karyamin had slipped over twice that morning, collapsing in a heap and tumbling back down the trail followed by the rocks disgorging from his disheveled baskets.
 Every time Karyamin’s fellow rock collectors had doubled up in fits of laughter, pleased for the amusement that could be extracted from laughing at one another.
 This time Karyamin crept up the bank more cautiously.
 Despite his trembling knees, he gripped the earth with his toes as he went, every ounce of attention focused on maintaining his balance.
 Tension was visible on his face, sweat covered his body and poured through his shorts.
 Ridged veins bulged from his neck under the strain of the weight bearing down on his back and shoulders.